Landlord or Owner Move-In Evictions

 Senior, Disabled and Terminally Ill Tenants Who Are Long-Term Tenants Are Usually Protected

-Senior (60+) or disabled (SSI eligible) tenants with 10 or more years tenancy, or terminally ill (SSI eligibility and terminal illness diagnosis) tenants with 5 or more years tenancy cannot be evicted for OMI unless every unit in the building besides the unit occupied by the landlord is occupied by protected tenants and the landlord is evicting for a relative who is age 60 or older.
-Senior and disabled tenants in single family homes (or condominiums) can also be evicted for OMIs.
+Senior (60+) or disabled (SSI eligible) tenants with 10 or more years tenancy, or terminally ill (SSI eligibility and terminal illness diagnosis) tenants with 5 or more years tenancy cannot be evicted for OMI unless every unit in the building besides the unit occupied by the landlord is occupied by such tenants and the landlord is evicting for a relative who is age 60 or older.
+Senior and disabled tenants where the landlord only owns one unit in the building can also be evicted for OMIs.

 Children Have Some Protection